towolf/towolf.github.com/docs/PsychProbability/RandLim.markdown

 title: RandLim
 categories:
   - PsychProbability
+encoding: UTF-8
 ---

-returns pseudo\-random values drawn from a uniform distribution with lower and upper limits LOWER and UPPER.
+returns pseudo-random values drawn from a uniform distribution with lower and upper limits LOWER and UPPER.
 LOWER and UPPER can also be matrices of the same shape as rand\(N\) would create